Larry Kudlow Takes A Jab At Justin Trudeau For ‘Betraying’ Donald Trump

 Prime Minister Trudeau also announced that all members of the G7 had signed a joint communique.
 On Saturday, en route to Singapore, President Trump tweeted that the United States will not endorse the communique.

-According to Independent, the communique stated that the G7 nations need to evaluate international trade rules and develop new ones, if necessary, going forward to ensure an equal trading playing field.
+According to the Independent, the communique stated that the G7 nations need to evaluate international trade rules and develop new ones, if necessary, going forward to ensure an equal trading playing field.

 The G7 countries, in the communique, “acknowledge free, fair, and mutually beneficial trade is a key engine for growth and jobs,” and commits these nations to modernize the World Trade Organization (WTO).